Determining Fault in Semi-Truck Accidents

 It can be easy to assume that only one driver is at fault in an accident, but in some cases, more than one driver is liable for a crash.
 Examples of this include a semi-truck and a passenger vehicle both turning at the wrong time and two vehicles attempting to change lanes at the same time.
 If two drivers are at fault in a semi-truck accident, both parties could be eligible to recover compensation depending on their percentage of fault in the crash and their state’s fault rules.

 States in the U.S. follow either a ‘No Fault’ or ‘At Fault’ rule when it comes to accidents.
-If a semi-truck accident happens in a no fault state, both drivers are required to recover damages through their own insurance company, regardless of fault.
-The driver responsible for the accident cannot be sued unless the state that the crash happened in has a damages threshold.
-In states in the U.S. that follow the at fault rule, determining if you are eligible to recover damages from a semi-truck accident can be more difficult.
-Each at fault state has a negligence system.
+If a semi-truck accident happens in a no-fault state, both drivers are required to recover damages through their own insurance company, regardless of fault.
+The driver responsible for the accident cannot be sued unless the state that the crash happened in, has a damages threshold.
+In states in the U.S. that follow the at-fault rule, determining if you are eligible to recover damages from a semi-truck accident can be more difficult.
+Each at-fault state has a negligence system.
 The two most common negligence systems that are used are comparative and contributory negligence.

 There are two types of comparative negligence.
-If you are partially at fault in a semi-truck accident in an at fault state that uses ‘pure comparative negligence’, both you and the other party involved in the crash can recover damages that are proportionate to your percentage of responsibility.
+If you are partially at fault in a semi-truck accident in an at-fault state that uses ‘pure comparative negligence’, both you and the other party involved in the crash can recover damages that are proportionate to your percentage of responsibility.
 For example, if you are 20% at fault and a semi-truck driver is 80% at fault in an accident, you would be eligible to recover 80% of the total damages from the crash, while the semi-truck driver could recover the other 20%.
 However, if the accident happens in a state that uses ‘modified comparative negligence’, the only party eligible to recover damages from the accident is the driver that is less than 50% at fault in the crash.
-If fault is split in the accident, parties are unable to sue and must file a claim against their own insurance company to recover damages.
+If the fault is split in the accident, parties are unable to sue and must file a claim against their own insurance company to recover damages.

-In at fault states that use a contributory negligence system, which isn’t very common (Alabama, District of Columbia, Maryland, North Carolina, and Virginia), if either party can prove that the other driver acted slightly negligent at the time of the accident, neither party is eligible to recover damages from the crash.
+In at-fault states that use a contributory negligence system, which isn’t very common (Alabama, District of Columbia, Maryland, North Carolina, and Virginia), if either party can prove that the other driver acted slightly negligent at the time of the accident, neither party is eligible to recover damages from the crash.
 If this happens with your semi-truck case, you are liable to pay for your own damages out-of-pocket.
 It can be difficult to understand which fault rule your state follows and which negligence system they use, but an experienced lawyer can help you determine this and inform you of the options available to your case.

 How is Fault Determined in Semi-Truck Accidents?